 - Tobacco use.
 Premiums charged for tobacco users may be up to 1.5 times higher than premiums charged for non-tobacco users.

 - Age.
 Premiums based on age will work like this: Adults (ages 21–63) may have different premiums based on age, but the difference may not be more than 3 to 1.
 That is, the premium charged to the oldest adult may not be more than three times higher than the premium charged to the youngest adult (age 21 or older).

-For children ages 0 to 14 and 15 to 20 years, the age-adjusted premiums must be the same for all individuals.
-For adults 21-63 and 64 years of age or older, age-adjusted premiums must be the same for all individuals.
 The premium charged at renewal or point of sale remains as sold until the next renewal date, when rates will be adjusted based on age bracket changes.

 Essential health benefits (EHBs)

 EHBs are a specific set of health benefits, items, and services that must be covered by health plans in the individual and small group markets.
 These benefits include, among other things, pediatric dental and vision services.
 Our pediatric dental and vision services are offered through UPMC Dental Advantage and UPMC Vision Care.
 UPMC Health Plan has embedded these benefits into its medical plans, which makes it easy for employers to administer and comply with ACA mandates.
 Please refer to the Schedules of Benefits, which defines the coverage for eligible dependents.
 Please note that if a dependent turns 19 during a plan year, that dependent will continue to have essential health benefits coverage until the end of the plan year.